ppad-tech/sha256/README.md

   > BS.take 10 hmac_l
   "\DELSOk\180\242\182'v\187"
   >
-  > -- you can use third-party libraries for rendering if necessary
+  > -- you can use third-party libraries for rendering if needed
   > -- e.g., using base16-bytestring:
   >
   > import qualified Data.ByteString.Base16 as B16